 News & Features - What’s happening now

-It’s Official for 2018!
+It’s Official!
 New Westminster Schools is a place where students love to learn…

 Video: Where students love to learn!

 July 2018 – We started 2018 with a vision of New Westminster Schools as a place where students love to learn – and the evidence is everywhere that we are well on our way…

 After 18 months of careful consideration weighing the meaning of words and their implication for the education of all students, Board of Education trustees, with the help of the public, established a new Vision, Mission and set of Values for the district.

 These will guide and inspire us into the future.